 #How do I re-pair an LG Magic Remote?

 Hold the Home and Back buttons simultaneously for at least 5 seconds until the status light blinks.
 Alternatively, press and hold the scroll wheel for 5 seconds while pointing the remote at the TV.
 The on-screen pairing prompt should appear within a few seconds.
+If it doesn’t, confirm the TV is powered on and within 30 feet.

 #Do LG remotes use Bluetooth or infrared?